EastDesire/jscolor/README.md

 * **Highly customizable:**
-  jscolor provides many configuration options.
-  Whether you need to change color picker's size or colors, or attach a function to its onchange event, the color picker can be fine-tuned for your web project.
+  jscolor provides many [configuration options](https://jscolor.com/docs/).
+Whether you need to change color picker's size or colors, or attach a function to its onchange event, the configuration can be fine-tuned for your web project.

 ## Website

 For more info on jscolor project, see [jscolor website](http://jscolor.com)

-## Pull requests

-I am unfortunately unable to merge any pull requests at the moment.

-Apologies to all contributors who already have submitted their pull requests.